 Be sure, though, to recognize your own needs.
 Take physical breaks and rest from caregiving tasks.
-And address your own emotional needs — the fears and sadness you experience because of your loved one’s illness.
+Remember to address your own emotional needs — the fears and sadness you experience because of your loved one’s illness.

 Seek answers from providers to questions you may have, such as:

 - What symptoms do you need to know about right away, and which ones can wait?

 - How do we reach you after office hours?